 You are expected to work independently in defining the problem and backed by your academic knowledge to argue for its relevance.
 You will also be expected to supplement your academic knowledge with additional literature and to show that you are able to choose relevant methods in your attempt to answer your problem.

-Requirements to your report
+Requirements to your paper

-It is important that you know the specific requirements and objectives for the report you are about to write.
+It is important that you know the specific requirements and objectives for the paper you are about to write.
 In the course description of each course you can read about its objectives, assessment criteria and which academic skills you are expected to acquire from the course in question.

 Focus on how to apply your knowledge

 When writing an academic paper, you are expected to demonstrate your ability to apply knowledge.
 Your research question must be precise, and you’ll especially be tested on how you reach your conclusion.
 Major papers especially serve for you to be able to demonstrate your academic and intellectual skills.

 American psychologist Benjamin Bloom developed a taxonomy of learning domains.
 The levels of the taxonomy move from the known to the unknown and at the same time from the simple to the complex.
 It illustrates that knowledge should be regarded as existing on various levels and that you need to focus on applying knowledge rather than just having knowledge.
 The learning outcomes in the course descriptions correspond to levels 3, 4 and 5 in the taxonomy.

 (Click on the chart below for larger version).